lenez12/testimonials-grid-section-main/README.md

 1. i learn how to styling using tailwind library
 2. if using tailwind library we should to costumized for in accordance with reqruitments
+3. id on html element must unique
+4. must using h1 if using lang="en"

 ### Continued development